GeorgeBatch/TCGA-lung-histology-download/README.md

 The hashes should match the ones in `./tcga_download/` manifest files for LUAD and LUSC.

+The code to parse the manifest files and downloaded_md5sum_hashes.txt and check the matches is in [check-names.ipynb](check-names.ipynb).

 ## Contents

 * `./tcga-download/` folder was originally copied from [here](binli-tcga-download).